 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-As of April 30, 2019, we had outstanding 11,498,742 shares of common stock.
-The holders of an aggregate of 409,865 of these outstanding shares of common stock as of April 30, 2019, along with the holders of warrants to purchase 2,454 shares of common stock, have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-Following registration, such shares could be freely sold in the public market, subject to volume limitations applicable to affiliates.
-In addition, as of April 30, 2019 we had outstanding warrants to purchase an additional 4,200,000 shares of common stock at an exercise price of \$12.00 per share, and 1,997,000 shares of common stock at an exercise price of \$6.25 per share.
+As of July 31, 2019, we had outstanding 11,617,112 shares of common stock.
+As of July 31, 2019 we had outstanding warrants to purchase 4,200,000 shares of common stock at an exercise price of \$12.00 per share, and 1,991,300 shares of common stock at an exercise price of \$6.25 per share.
 These warrants are fully exercisable and we have registered the issuance of shares upon exercise of these warrants under registration statements.
 As a result, the shares issuable upon exercise of these warrants can be freely sold in the public marked upon issuance, subject to volume limitations applicable to affiliates.

 We have filed registration statements registering all of the shares of common stock that we may issue under our equity compensation plans.
-As of April 30, 2019, we had outstanding options to purchase an aggregate of approximately 758,624 shares of our common stock, of which options to purchase approximately 203,596 shares were vested.
+As of July 31, 2019, we had outstanding options to purchase an aggregate of approximately 778,592 shares of our common stock, of which options to purchase approximately 206,997 shares were vested.
 These shares can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates.